Tulum in September 2026: Sargassum, Storms & Value

 Sargassum and Beach Reality

 Sargassum can still affect Tulum in September.
 Some years and weeks are better than others, and conditions can change fast by wind direction, currents, beach section, and hotel cleanup.
-The mistake is assuming September automatically means the problem is over.
+The mistake is assuming September automatically means the problem is over or that a cheap Beach Zone rate is automatically a bargain.

 If beach quality matters, check recent reports through the Red de Monitoreo del Sargazo de Quintana Roo close to your dates.
 Even then, build the trip so it still works if the beach is only pleasant for short morning windows.